 At over 400 pages, this massive collection contains an introduction by Jeff Shantz, Howard Ehrlich's highly amusing history of the journal, and Social Anarchism's 30 best articles divided into five major categories: 1) Theory; 2) Practice; 3) Education; 4) Notable historic figures; 5) Contemporary voices.

-Sharp and Pointed features new writing by many of our authors—political and religious opinion pieces, science fiction reviews, true and not-so-true stories, and much more.
-To give you an idea of the blog contents, here's a recent post.
+Sharp and Pointed features new writing by many of our authors—opinion pieces on politics and religion, science fiction reviews, cartoons, quotations, tips on writing, dark humor, and much more.

 SEE SHARP PRESS